hashicorp/consul/website/source/docs/agent/config-entries/service-splitter.html.md

 # Service Splitter - `service-splitter` <sup>(beta)</sup>

-Service splitters control how to split incoming requests across different subsets of a single service (like during staged canary rollouts), or perhaps across different services (like during a v2 rewrite or other type of codebase migration).
+Service splitters control how to split incoming Connect requests across different subsets of a single service (like during staged canary rollouts), or perhaps across different services (like during a v2 rewrite or other type of codebase migration).

 Service splitter config entries will be restricted to only services that define their protocol as http-based via a corresponding